 The course caters for a wide range of musicians.
 Students are free to choose any instrument(s) and/or voice(s) and perform music in any style.
-The level of performance is expected to correspond to a minimum of Grade 5 (AS) and Grade 6 (A2) of graded examinations.

 Students are expected to have some music theory knowledge and skills.
 Grade 5 Theory will really benefit you in this course.
 An ability to read music is an integral tool in understanding how music works.
 Music reading skills play an important role in all three units of the course, especially in Developing Musical Understanding.